nicotsou/nicotsou.com/content/blog/tltr-typescript-unions/index.md

 I could have created an enum to store the available values.
 By using a plain string value, I may lose control over which types will be used, but I get some very interesting features.

-First of, I combine all file types under one umbrella:
+First off, I combine all file types under one umbrella:

 ```tsx
 type PlayerFiles = Song | VideoClip | CoverArt | Receipt